Glovo/gitops-basics-workshop/README.md

 ### Deploy
 1. If your rollout is healthy, you already have your service up and running, visit `localhost:7777` (Or whatever port you mapped your ingress) on your browser
 ![](assets/red.png)
-2. Modify your resources.request.cpu from `0.2` to `0.5` and switch from `color: "red"` to `color: "blue"` on `deployment/kubernetes/test/values.yaml`
+2. Modify your `color: "red"` to `color: "blue"` on `deployment/kubernetes/test/values.yaml`
 3. Push the changes to your branch `<YOUR-NAME>-gitops-workflow`
 4. Observe how ArgoCD picks up the change (may take a couple minutes, you can alternative Hard Refresh to speed it up) and triggers a new deployment on Argo Rollouts
 ![](assets/argo_cd_progressing.png)

-When the pods are stable, a waiting time to downscale the old deployment will happen, then it will stabilise.
+The order of actions will be, first the new up will be up and stable, then a waiting time where the old Revision is up and active happens (autopromotionSeconds), finally, the new Revision is active and the old will dowscale, then it will stabilise.
 ![](assets/argo_rollouts_progressing.png)

 Now that the app has been deployed, go back to your `localhost:7777` to see the changed color